Pylons/pyramid/docs/narr/configuration.rst

 scanning implies searching for configuration declarations in a package and its subpackages.
 For example:

-.. topic:: Imperatively Starting A Scan
+.. topic:: Starting A Scan

    .. code-block:: python
       :linenos: